PolianaRufatto/apuestasonline-cypress/README.md

 [![Apuestas Online Cypress Tests](https://github.com/PolianaRufatto/apuestasonline-cypress/actions/workflows/main.yml/badge.svg)](https://github.com/PolianaRufatto/apuestasonline-cypress/actions/workflows/main.yml)

-This project is a response to the challenge presented by [KaFe Rocks] and focuses on automating tests for the [APUESTAS ONLINE] website.
-The tests are implemented in JavaScript using [Cypress] and [Cucumber].
+This project is a response to the challenge presented by [KaFe Rocks](https://kafe.rocks/) and focuses on automating tests for the [APUESTAS ONLINE](https://apuestasonline.net/) website.
+The tests are implemented in JavaScript using [Cypress](https://www.cypress.io/) and [Cucumber](https://www.cucumber.io/).

 ## 📝 Table of Contents
  - [🧐 What's Inside?](#-whats-inside)